auth0/docs/articles/architecture-scenarios/implementation/b2c/b2c-authorization.md

 Using Rule extensibility, Auth0 allows you to easily [add custom claims to an ID Token](/tokens/add-custom-claims) based on, for example, a user’s [Metadata](/users/concepts/overview-user-metadata) content.
 Your application can then verify the ID Token for the necessary claims, and either allow or prevent access to certain functionality as required.
 Note that though the process of adding custom claims via Rule is streamlined, the Rule engine is flexible and allows you to write custom code that may have negative effects.
 Therefore it’s important to follow our [rules best practice](/best-practices/rules) guidance anytime you use this extensibility feature.

 ::: panel Best Practice
-When you are considering adding custom claims, we recommend that you store any data you may need to include within the claims in the user's `user` or `app` [Metadata](/users/concepts/overview-user-metadata).
-This prevents you from needing to call an external API to fetch the data, which can negatively impact the performance and scalability of the login sequence.
-Remember to check out our [metadata best practices](architecture-scenarios/implementation/b2c/b2c-profile-mgmt#metadata) guidance too.
+When you are considering adding custom claims, we recommend that you store any access control data you may need to include within claims as part of the user's `app` [Metadata](/users/concepts/overview-user-metadata).
+Firstly, this prevents you from needing to call an external API to fetch the data, which can negatively impact the performance and scalability of the login sequence.
+Secondly `app` Metadata **cannot** be modified by a user - so the user cannot directly circumvent any access control restrictions by modifying their own metadata.
+Also remember to check out our [metadata best practices](architecture-scenarios/implementation/b2c/b2c-profile-mgmt#metadata) guidance too.
 :::

 ### ID Token scopes